jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 - the app routers are built directly in gitlab ci as artificts contstructed directly on the openstack cloud infrastructure
 - show construction of cicd pipelines and how the produce their artifacts

-for our ssh proxy we use ssh-piper our https applications are proxied with a simple Apache proxy with integrated SSO. the SSO lets us embed identity into applications by default

-the ssh proxy is responsible for routing ssh connections across an infrastructure of user login nodes to the batch computing system user SSH remote-shell connections are routed to an available login node based on the users identity and system settings.

-likewise the https proxy is responsible for routing web application across an infrastructure of user owned webservices. the http connections are routed based on the user's identity and systems settings

 we built a continuous integration and continous deployment (CICD) workflow to facilite maintaining avaialbility of current software releases the initial focus was moving our deployment of the ondemand web appliction to the cloud VM abstraction the baseline infrastructure model of a virtual machine running on a cloud platform that gives developer access to control infrastructure